Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - This season, the Falcons are winless against the spread when entering a game as an underdog of 10.5 points or more.

-- Atlanta's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Atlanta's games this season have eclipsed the over/under five times in 11 opportunities (45.5%).

-- Atlanta is 2-3 against the spread and 3-2 overall when the team records more than 23.0 points.
+- When Atlanta records more than 23.0 points, it is 2-3 against the spread and 3-2 overall.

 - When Atlanta piles up over 328.5 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Falcons have 18 giveaways this season, while the Buccaneers have 23 takeaways.
+- This year the Falcons have 18 turnovers, five fewer than the Buccaneers have takeaways (23).

 Home and road insights

-- Atlanta has covered the spread once at home, and is 1-4 overall there, this year.

-- Atlanta has hit the over twice in five home games this season.
+- Atlanta has hit the over twice in five home games this year.

-- Tampa Bay has one win against the spread, and is 3-3 overall, on the road.
+- Tampa Bay is 3-3 overall, with just one win against the spread, on the road.

-- In six away games this season, Tampa Bay has gone over the total three times.
+- In six away games this year, Tampa Bay has gone over the total three times.

 Powered by Data Skrive.